Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 ## Software vs. Building - much in common...

 The architecture of both demands creativity and grants enough room for phantasy and missteps but must deliver functional wholes quickly rather than ripen aesthetic values.
+Projects in both often begin from sketching on white paper or board.

 Both take advantage of the flexible plethora of tools, techniques, and skills.
 Both must accumulate mainstream and alternate practices and reveal patterns.

 Lack of proficient abstraction work and planning can make both a mess which products loudly crash.
-Both can appear to be grounds for hollow promises and sandcastles.
+Both can be grounds for hollow promises and sandcastles.

-Both can't rely solely on generations of experience and a single mastermind but on a team (with a hierarchy or not) of experts.
+Both can't rely solely on generations of experience and a single mastermind but on a team (with a hierarchy or not) of pundits.

 ### ...but diffs are bigger